peters-david/idea-mixer/README.md

 # idea-mixer
 Keep track of ideas and come up with new ones by reusing existing ideas.

+What is it (videos)

+Download

+How to develop
+    Prerequisites
+    How to build

 # Tools
 - [Node](https://nodejs.org/)